Theryston/gender-name/README.md

 ## Models

-You can list all available models by accessing the `/models` endpoint:
+You can list all available models by accessing the `GET /models` endpoint:

 ```bash
 https://api.gendername.com/models